txu2012/discordbot/README.md

 # discordbot
-bot for discord in javascript
+bot for discord in javascript using APIs found